 There is no right or wrong way to go about building your dream home, whether you start by finding the right location and block of land, or you select your perfect house first.
 However, buying land and building your home is one of the biggest undertakings you will make and can be quite daunting if you haven't been through the process before.
+Click here to view our how to buy guide.

 Things to think about when you first start looking at areas should revolve around your lifestyle and will vary from person to person, but often include: